 Unfortunately, at that time, the increase in numbers visiting places like The Lake District was accompanied by reduced services, resources and accommodation capacity.
 May be as a result of increased demand and fewer official campsite spaces, some took their tents into the hills without the knowledge or skills to do so safely.
 Sadly, some who did so also behaved irresponsibly towards the environment, and others.
 This is not wild camping.
 In the news, it became known as 'dirty' or 'fly' camping due to the littering and environmental damage caused.

 Wild campers take their responsibilities very seriously and show respect for the environment and others.
 That means choosing a secluded place to pitch high up in the hills, arriving late and leaving early, and leaving no trace - no fires, no waste, no litter, no damage to the environment.
+These are the principles of Leave No Trace, and they are a constant theme during all Camp 404 training sessions and expeditions.

 The aim of Camp 404 is to introduce more people to responsible wild camping.
 We rely on the tradition of goodwill and tolerance from land owners and we are totally committed to preserving and respecting those relationships and the environment we love.